Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Design

 As this project is aimed at school children, I wanted to create a fun and colorful design that will engage the user and keep them interested throughout.

+The layout of the site is simple and easy to follow with navigation buttons at the top, the main content in the middle and social/contact buttons in the footer.
+The overall site is made up of two pages:

+- index.html - This includes the welcome message and all the quiz content
+- contact.html - This

 #### Colour Scheme